the-ditanian-fleet/waitlist/frontend/src/Pages/Guide/guides/logi/guide.md

 ## FC?!
 WHAT DO?!?

-Upon entering a site cruiser logi should immediately burn forward,then establish an orbit of 7500m on your nestor of choice.You can do this by holding W and clicking on a nestor in your watchlist.
+Upon entering a site cruiser logi should immediately burn forward,then establish an orbit of 7500m on your Nestor of choice.
+You can do this by holding W and clicking on a Nestor in your watchlist.
 Orbit with prop mod on always.

 Nestors should burn directly to their anchors by using the Q command in space.